chronohart/RentedToolsRefresh/docs/nexus_readme.txt

 [*][b]Run the game[/b] using SMAPI.
 This will generate the mod's [b]config.json[/b] file in the `Stardew Valley\Mods\RentedToolsRefresh` folder.
 [*][b]Exit the game[/b] and open the [b]config.json[/b] file with any text editing program.
 [/list]
 This mod also supports [url=https://github.com/spacechase0]spacechase0's[/url] [url=https://spacechase0.com/mods/stardew-valley/generic-mod-config-menu/]Generic Mod Config Menu[/url] (GMCM).
-Players with that mod will be able to change config.json settings from Stardew Valley's main menu.
+Players with that mod will be able to change config.json settings from within Stardew Valley.

 The available settings are:
 modEnabled     |  [b]true[/b], false                     |  Disable this to stop the mod from functioning.